Bandits with Single-Peaked Preferences and Limited Resources: Problem Definition

 \subsection{Warm Up: General Preferences}

 Without structural assumptions on $\Theta$, achieving low regret with polynomial time algorithms is hopeless.
-In particular, computing $\argmax_{\pi \in \Pi} V(\pi; \Theta)$ is computationally intractable.
-Furthermore, due to a reduction from the maximum coverage problem \citep{10.1145/285055.285059}, it is NP-hard to approximate the offline problem within any factor better than $(1 - 1/e)$.
-Since an efficient online algorithm with sublinear regret would imply an efficient approximation algorithm to the offline problem, such an online algorithm cannot exist.
-Due to space limitations, we defer the full analysis to \Cref{sec:general-preferences}.

-The literature typically addresses such cases, where the offline problem is NP-complete and thus cannot serve as a comparable benchmark, using the notion of $\alpha$-regret~\citep{pmlr-v28-chen13a, nie2023framework}.
-Although computationally feasible, achieving sublinear $\alpha$-regret still implies linear regret.

-In the online setting, the primary obstacle is computational rather than statistical.
-Indeed, optimal regret bounds can be achieved by applying the CUCB algorithm~\citep{pmlr-v28-chen13a}, which maintains element-wise UCB estimates for the reward matrix and repeatedly computes the optimal matching on these estimates.
-However, this optimization is NP-hard under general preferences, making CUCB computationally impractical.
-This motivates our assumption of structural properties for the expected reward matrix~$\Theta$, which enables efficient optimization without sacrificing regret guarantees.
+In particular, we establish the following hardness result based on a reduction from the maximum coverage problem \citep{10.1145/285055.285059}: